Protecting the Public

 Choosing a practitioner from our public register guarantees they meet our high standards.

-The Register is a public record of professional practitioners delivering Equine Facilitated Interactions.
-A practitioner's inclusion on this register means that they have been vetted and have demonstrated that they meet or exceed all of the standards outlined above, including qualifications in education, commitment to supervision, and ongoing professional development.
-Choosing an Accredited Practitioner (PSA) from our Register provides you with the assurance that your practitioner meets the expected standards of proficiency, safety, and ethical practice.
+The Register is a public record of professional practitioners delivering Equine Assisted Services.
+A practitioner's inclusion on this register means that they have been vetted and have demonstrated that they meet or exceed all the standards outlined above, including qualifications in education, commitment to supervision, and ongoing professional development.

 Our Complaints Process